runt18/docs/docs/patterns/language/basics.rst

 --------------

 As you can see, the AST consists of a node with `node_type = assign`, which contains various subnodes such as a `value` and one or several `targets`.
-Now, let's assume we want to match all assignments that contain a variable named `a` in their `targets` list.
+Now, let's assume we want to find all assignments that contain a variable named `a` in their `targets` list.
 The `Cody` query for this is as follow: